ginstrom/paladin-novel/chapters/12_paladins-rise.md

 Gond followed her gaze, seeing the community through her eyes.
 The former slaves who now stood tall and proud.
 The children who played without fear.
 The gardens and workshops and homes that had grown from nothing but hope and determination.

 "I can't be a paladin," Gond said.
-"That would mean-"
+"That would mean—"

 "It would mean you have a lot of work ahead of you," said Silviani, eyes glinting humorously.